How Long Can You Go Without Sleep?

 Who’s At Risk For Sleep Deprivation?

-Sleep deprivation and sleep deficiency can happen to anyone, but there are lifestyle choices and medical conditions that can increase a person’s chances of sleeping poorly.
+Acute and chronic sleep deprivation can happen to anyone, but there are lifestyle choices and medical conditions that can increase a person’s chances of sleeping poorly.

-If your work or school schedule goes against your natural sleep schedule, you may find yourself losing sleep.
+If your work or school schedule goes against your natural sleep timing preference, you may find yourself losing sleep.
 Shift workers, first responders, travelers, and even teens who have to get up early for school all fall into this category.

 Similarly, if you only have a few hours in the day to rest, you may find yourself missing out on needed sleep.
-People who work long hours or more than one job, or even college students with a full course load, a job, and extracurricular activities may not budget enough time for sleep.
+People who work long hours or more than one job, or even college students with a full course load, a job, and extracurricular activities may not be able to budget enough time for sleep.
+Work-life balance can be difficult to achieve, but it’s important to do so for better sleep.

-Medical conditions and sleep disorders such as chronic pain, sleep apnea, and restless legs syndrome can make it challenging to get a full night’s sleep.
+Medical conditions and sleep disorders such as chronic pain, sleep apnea, and restless legs syndrome keep people from a full night’s sleep.
+Many mental and physical conditions are accompanied by a poor night’s sleep, Dr. Santhi notes.

 What If I Can’t Sleep?